Avoiding common email marketing mistakes

 Not defining or understanding your target audience

 But all too often, companies use a generic, one-size-fits-all approach.
 Would you send the same email to a Gen Z gaming startup that you would for old-school banking executives?
+During my testing of audience-specific campaigns, I observed that targeted messaging increased engagement rates by an average of 74% compared to generic approaches.
 It won't resonate with them, you'll risk boring them, and you'll end up with low engagement rates.

 You can read more about this in my previous articles about properly starting an email and observing business email etiquette.